andraugust/andraugust.github.io/thermo-2.md

 <center><img src="" style="zoom:100%;"></center>

-Thermodynamics is a framework for modelling matter at scales where individual particles can be ignored and only their collective, bulk properties matter.
-At these scales, a system can be described by a small number of state variables, despite there being an enormous number of degrees of freedom at the microscopic level.
+Thermodynamics is a framework for modelling matter at the bulk scale, where individual particles can be safely ignored.
+At such a scale, systems can be described by a small number of state variables, despite there being an enormous number of degrees of freedom at the microscopic level.

 ## When is Thermodynamics?

-As it's said, "*all models are wrong but some are useful*".
-Thermodynamics is no exception.
-It's only accurate, and therefore useful under certain conditions:
+All models are wrong but some are useful.
+Thermodynamics is no exception, it's accurate under the following conditions:

 * The number of particles is large, typically $$N \gt 10^{10}$$.
 * Macroscopic fluctuations are negligible.
-For example, in the previous post we saw that energy fluctuations scale as $$\Delta U/ \langle U \rangle \sim 1/\sqrt{N}  $$, which is sufficiently small for $$N \sim 10^{10}$$ .
+For example, in the previous post we saw that energy fluctuates according to $$\Delta U/ \langle U \rangle \sim 1/\sqrt{N}  $$, which is sufficiently small for $$N \sim 10^{10}$$ .
 * The system's energy spectrum is effectively continuous.
 This happens when $$kT \gg \delta E$$, where $$\delta E$$ is a typical microstate energy spacing.
 * Microscopic events happen much faster than macroscopic ones.
-For example, particle collisions happening much faster than pressure or volume changes.
+For example, particle collisions happen much faster than pressure or volume changes.
 * The system is in equilibrium, or evolves slowly enough for it to appear so.

 ## States